Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 How about an instant-access savings account?

 This kind of account is very liquid.
-However, you can only earn less than 1% of interest currently.
+However, you can only earn 1-2% of interest currently.
 The return is almost nothing.

-How about getting 3% interest per year while you can access your money at any time?
+How about getting up to 3% interest per year while you can access your money at any time?

 In this session, I would like to demonstrate an alternative to a bank deposit: the savings D-account.